 Unfortunately, this fool left his camcorder on all day so the battery was dead by the time tors started happening, so I didn't get any quality video.

-Some pictures and video from the chase can be seen below...More pictures can be seen in the 2015 photography section.
+Some pictures and video from this chase can be viewed below.
+Additional pictures can be found in the 2015 photography section.